 Do you need to move files from one Windows computer to another without using any third-party application?
 If you would like to know how to transfer your files from one PC to another, please continue reading.

-Using Wi-Fi or Bluetooth in your devices, you can conveniently share files with the Nearby Sharing feature in your Windows PC.
+Using Wi-Fi or Bluetooth on your devices, you can conveniently share files with the Nearby Sharing feature on your Windows PC.
 Whether or not your PCs are connected to an internet network, Nearby Sharing works perfectly well.
-When the two PC s are connected to the same Wi-Fi network, Nearby Share uses Bluetooth to send and receive files.
+When the two PCs are connected to the same Wi-Fi network, Nearby Share uses Bluetooth to send and receive files.
 Nearby Sharing It does not use internet bandwidth to share files.

 Requirement 1: The two computers must have at least Bluetooth version 4.0 with Low Energy support.

 Requirement 2: To be able to send or receive files, the Windows running on your PCs must have version 1803 or later versions.
 You can upgrade your Windows to this version or the later versions.